Name | Beverage Container Law | ||||||||||||||||||||||||||||||||||||||||

 The deposit law in Vermont prohibits certain containers from being sold in the state: namely metal containers with detachable parts, and containers held together by plastic rings or other non-biodegradable materials.

 Manufacturers are required to pay handling fees to redemption centers (and stores) that collect empty containers.
+Redemption centers must accept all covered beverages.
 Manufacturers who are not part of a commingling program, and thus require the redemption center to separate their brand for pickup, pay the redemption center a 4¢ handling fee.
-Manufacturers that allow their containers to be commingled with the containers of other brands can take advantage of a lower, 3.5¢, fee.
-Brand owners that wish to create a commingling program must follow certain procedures, outlined in the January 2010 report to legislature on the commingling pilot program [pdf].
+Manufacturers that allow their containers to be commingled with the containers of other brands can take advantage of a lower 3.5¢ fee.
+Brand owners that wish to create a commingling program must follow the procedures outlined in the January 2010 report to the legislature on the commingling pilot program [pdf].

 Footnotes